godotengine/godot-docs/classes/class_control.rst

 | *Getter*  | get_stretch_ratio()      |
 +-----------+--------------------------+

-If the node and at least one of its neighbours uses the :ref:`SIZE_EXPAND<class_Control_constant_SIZE_EXPAND>` size flag, the parent :ref:`Container<class_Container>` will let it take more or less space depending on this property.
-If this node has a stretch ratio of 2 and its neighbour a ratio of 1, this node will take two thirds of the available space.
+If the node and at least one of its neighbors uses the :ref:`SIZE_EXPAND<class_Control_constant_SIZE_EXPAND>` size flag, the parent :ref:`Container<class_Container>` will let it take more or less space depending on this property.
+If this node has a stretch ratio of 2 and its neighbor a ratio of 1, this node will take two thirds of the available space.

 ----